AlibabaCloudDocs/ros/intl.en-US/Resource Types/CEN/ALIYUN::CEN::CenRouteMap.md

 -   CommunityOperateMode: the mode in which communities are managed.
 -   CenId: the ID of the CEN instance.
 -   NextPriority: the priority of the next associated route map.
--   PrependAsPath: The AS paths that are prepended when regional gateways receive or advertise routes.
+-   PrependAsPath: the AS paths that are prepended by using an action statement when regional gateways receive or advertise routes.
 -   CommunityMatchMode: the mode in which communities are matched.
 -   MatchAsns: the matched AS paths.
 -   SourceRegionIds: the source region IDs that are matched.